bugsymangesh23/Higher_Level_programming/Python_Interpreter/README.md

-# Python Interpreter in Python
+# Python Interpreter in Python language.

 The interpreter that comes with python is written in C language (CPython).
 The interpreter in this repo is written and implimented in the python language.